Leoj03/Hugo-Shortcodes/README.md

 # Hugo Shortcodes
-Various shortcodes I've written for the [Hugo static site generator.](https://gohugo.io) Hope someone finds these useful.
+A repository for shortcodes for the [Hugo static site generator.](https://gohugo.io) Anyone is welcome to contribute.